EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

 * MSG_TYPE = 2
-* S_V - variable length session identifier
+* C_V - variable length connection identifier
 * X_V - the x-coordinate of the ephemeral public key of Party V
 * HKDF_V - a single chosen algorithm from HKDFs_U
 * AEAD_V - a single chosen algorithm from AEADs_U